 Although we are one of the largest printers in North America, the printing industry is highly competitive with respect to all categories of products and regions.
 Furthermore, this industry is North American in scope in several markets providing opportunities for a diverse set of competitors from both the United States and Canada.
 Currently, several of the industry's segments continue to face challenges with overcapacity and secular shift to digital media which is impacting all markets in all geographic regions across North America, adding increased pricing pressure in the market.
-Some North American companies involved in those printing activities have greater capacity and financial resources than we do.
-We compete in certain market segments with several large firms in North America, including LSC Communications, Inc. and Quad/Graphics, Inc., as well as numerous Canadian printers, including St. Joseph Print Group Inc., Solisco Printers Inc., The Lowe-Martin Group, Advocate Printing & Publishing Inc., Friesens Corporation and Marquis Book Printing Inc., among others.
+Some North American companies involved in those printing activities have greater capacity than we do.
+We compete in certain market segments with several large firms in North America, including LSC Communications, Inc. (recently acquired by Atlas Holdings LLC), R.R.
+Donnelley & Sons Company and Quad/Graphics, Inc., as well as numerous

+Canadian printers, including St. Joseph Print Group Inc., Solisco Printers Inc., The Lowe-Martin Group, Advocate Printing & Publishing Inc., Friesens Corporation and Marquis Book Printing Inc., among others.
 The development of new printing technologies at reduced prices, especially digital presses, is also enabling small-niche printers to compete within specialized segments of the industry.